KaloudasDev/wallpaper-enforcer/README.md

 - Security and permission handling

 > [!NOTE]
 > This tool is intended for legitimate system administration purposes only.
-Please ensure you have proper written authorization before deploying on any system you do not personally own.
+Please ensure you have explicit proper written authorization before deploying or installing on any system you do not personally own.